 (e) any proposals for improving the performance of the Commissioner’s functions under this Act.

 [Section 60 inserted by No. 98 of 1985 s.
-3; No. 55 of 2004 s.
+3; amended by No. 55 of 2004 s.
 207.]

 61. Regulations

 (1) The Governor may make regulations, not inconsistent with this Act, for or with respect to any matter that by this Act is required or permitted to be prescribed, or that is necessary or convenient to be prescribed, for carrying out or giving effect to this Act.